MiT-HEP/MitEwk13TeV/README.txt

-MitEwk/README.txt - Jay Lawhorn 8/28/13
+MitEwk/README.txt - Jay Lawhorn 5/25/15

 ------| INTRODUCTION |------

-This folder contains the various modules needed to go from BAMBU datasets to W/Z production cross section measurements.
+This folder contains the various modules needed to go from BACON ntuples to W/Z production cross section measurements.

 This code base has a twiki at: http://www.cmsaf.mit.edu/twiki/bin/view/CmsHep/WZBosonCrossSection and each module has its own README.txt included.
 The general intention is that the TWIKI page should be read first for an explanation of the